quentin-pahaut/front-exercices/README.md

 # Gulp starter

-All packages are configured in packages.json
+All packages are configured in the package.json
 Run `npm install` or manually install the following modules.

 ## Install basic packages